• Skip to primary navigation

 Instructions

-• Add the flour mixture and beat on low speed, until well combined.
+• Add the flour mixture and beat on low speed until combined.

-• Remove dough from refrigerator, slice into ¼-inch slices and place on the prepared baking sheet, spacing evenly.
+• Remove the dough log from the refrigerator and slice it into ¼-inch thick rounds.
+Arrange the slices on the prepared baking sheet, spacing them about 1 inch apart.

-• Bake cookies in the middle rack of the oven for 18-24 minutes, until deep golden around the edges (turn pan once halfway through baking)
+• Bake the cookies on the middle rack for 18–24 minutes, or until the edges are a deep golden brown, turning the pan halfway through for even baking.

 Notes